 The purpose of the OBD2 drive cycle is to let your car run on-board diagnostics.
-This, in turn, allows monitors to operate and detect potential malfunctions of your cars’s emission system.
+This, in turn, allows the readiness monitors to operate.
+And detect potential malfunctions of your car’s emission system.
 The correct drive cycle for your car can vary greatly depending on the car model and manufacturer.
 Also, the monitor in question affects the required drive cycle.

 Today, many vehicle manufacturers include these drive cycles in the vehicle owner’s manual.
 Typically, a few days of normal driving, both city and highway, will make the monitors ready.
 The following generic drive cycle can be used as a guideline if a specific drive cycle is not known.
 It will assist with resetting monitors when a car specific drive cycle is not available.
 However, it may not work for all cars and monitors.

 The drive cycle can be difficult to follow exactly under normal driving conditions.
-Therefore, it is better to drive it in restricted area!
+Thus, it is better to drive it in restricted area!

-The universal OBD-II drive cycle begins with a cold start (coolant temperature below 50 C /122 F, and the coolant and air temperature sensors within 11 degrees of one another).
-This condition is easily achieved by letting the car to sit overnight.
+The universal OBD-II drive cycle begins with a cold start.
+You should have coolant temperature below 50 C/122 F, and the coolant and air temperatures within 11 degrees of one another.
+This condition can be achieved by letting the car to sit overnight.

-The ignition key must not be left on prior to the cold start.
+The ignition key must not be left ON position before the cold start.
 Otherwise the heated oxygen sensor diagnostic may not run.

 Start the engine and idle the engine in drive for two and half minutes, with the A/C and rear defroster on if equipped.

-Turn the A/C and rear defroster off, and accelerate to 90 km/h (55 mph) under moderate, constant acceleration.
+Turn the A/C and rear defroster off, and speed up to 90 km/h (55 mph) under moderate, constant acceleration.
 Hold at a steady speed for three minutes.

 Get ready for inspection